 One of the more bizarre and funny things to do on the Thai islands are to visit the oddly-shaped rocks on Koh Samui.

 Just south of Lamai beach lie the Hin Ta and Hin Yai rocks, or Grandfather’s and Grandmother’s Rocks.
-If you look at the photos below you’ll see they are, um, shaped like certain parts of the male and female anatomy!
+They are, um, shaped like certain parts of the male and female anatomy!

 The nearby Valentine Stone charges a small fee to enter.
 It’s supposed to be a naturally formed heart-shaped rock, perfect for a romantic moment.
 That is to be debated, but it is nevertheless a cute photo opportunity.